-3.3 Tangata whenua as kaitiaki
+3.3 Tangata whenua as partners

-- (1) Every local authority must actively involve tangata whenua (to the extent they wish to be involved) in the management of indigenous biodiversity, and in particular: - (a) when identifying the local approach to giving effect to Te Rito o te Harakeke; and - (b) in the processes (including decision-making processes) for managing the implementation of this National Policy Statement; and - (c) when making or changing policy statements and plans that relate to indigenous biodiversity. - (2) When involving tangata whenua as required by subclause (1), and particularly when making or changing objectives, policies, or methods to give effect to this National Policy Statement, local authorities must: - (a) ensure that consultation with tangata whenua: - (i) is early, meaningful and, as far as practicable, in accordance with tikanga Māori; and - (ii) has regard to the different levels of whānau, hapū, and iwi decision-making structures; and - (b) recognise and value the role of tangata whenua as kaitiaki of indigenous biodiversity; and - (c) provide specific opportunities for the exercise of kaitiaki, such as, for example, by bringing cultural understanding to monitoring; and - (d) allow for the sustainable customary use of indigenous biodiversity in accordance with tikanga. - (3) Local authorities must work with tangata whenua to investigate the use of mechanisms available under the Act to involve tangata whenua in the management of, and decision-making about, indigenous biodiversity, such as: - (a) transfers or delegations of power under section 33 of the Act: - (b) joint management agreements under section 36B of the Act: - (c) mana whakahono a rohe (iwi participation arrangements) under subpart 2 of Part 5 of the Act. - (4) When a local authority considers the use of mechanisms to involve tangata whenua in the management of indigenous biodiversity the local authority must:
+- (1) Every local authority must involve tangata whenua (to the extent they wish to be involved) as partners in the management of indigenous biodiversity and, in particular: - (a) when identifying the local approach to giving effect to the decision-making principles; and - in the processes (including decision-making processes) for managing the implementation of this National Policy Statement; and - (c) when making or changing policy statements and plans that relate to indigenous biodiversity or give effect to this National Policy Statement; and - (d) in developing Regional Biodiversity Strategies, including setting the vision for landscape-scale restoration of indigenous biodiversity; and - (e) in determining how to identify and manage the indigenous species, populations and ecosystems of those species that are taonga; and

-- (a) record the matters considered and the reasons for any decisions reached, or for not making a decision; and - (b) publish those matters and reasons as soon as practicable, unless publication would be contrary to any legal obligation. - (5) Local authorities must, with the consent of tangata whenua and as far as practicable in accordance with tikanga Māori, take all reasonable steps to incorporate mātauranga Māori relating to indigenous biodiversity when implementing this National Policy Statement. - (6) Local authorities must develop processes for managing information provided by tangata whenua (including providing for how it may remain confidential if required by tangata whenua), particularly in relation to the identification and management of species, populations, and ecosystems as taonga (in accordance with clause 3.19).
+- (f) in enabling mātauranga Māori to be applied at all stages of management of indigenous biodiversity. - (2) When involving tangata whenua as required by subclause (1), and particularly when making or changing objectives, policies, or methods to give effect to this National Policy Statement, local authorities must: - (a) ensure that engagement with tangata whenua: - (i) is early, meaningful, and in accordance with tikanga Māori; and - (ii) has regard to the different levels of whānau, hapū, and iwi decision-making structures; and - (b) in managing indigenous biodiversity, recognise and value the mana of tangata whenua as kaitiaki of indigenous biodiversity; and - (c) provide specific opportunities for tangata whenua to exercise kaitiakitanga in accordance with tikanga Māori; and - (d) allow for the sustainable customary use of indigenous biodiversity in accordance with tikanga. - (3) Local authorities must work with tangata whenua to investigate the use of mechanisms available under the Act to involve tangata whenua in the management of, and decision-making about, indigenous biodiversity, such as: - (a) transfers or delegations of power under section 33 of the Act: - (b) joint management agreements under section 36B of the Act: - (c) Mana Whakahono ā Rohe (iwi participation arrangements) under subpart 2 of Part 5 of the Act. - (4) When a local authority considers the use of mechanisms to involve tangata whenua in the management of indigenous biodiversity the local authority must: - (a) record the matters considered and the reasons for any decisions reached, or for not making a decision; and - (b) publish those matters and reasons as soon as practicable after the consideration, unless publication would be contrary to any legal obligation. - (5) Local authorities must, with the consent of tangata whenua, enable the application of mātauranga Māori relating to indigenous biodiversity when implementing this National Policy Statement. - (6) Local authorities must actively involve tangata whenua in developing processes for managing information provided by tangata whenua (including providing for how it may remain confidential if appropriate), particularly in relation to the identification and management of species, populations, and ecosystems as taonga (in accordance with clause 3.19).